michaelmackenzie/Multilepton_Analysis/Roostats/README.md

 ```
 ### Perform systematic tests
 Read the workspace for the background and signal PDFs, perform upper limit calculations.
-Systematics are numbered based on the histogram set filled in the Systematic filling in ZTauTauHistMaker.
+Systematics are numbered based on the histogram set filled in the Systematic filling in CLFVHistMaker.
 ```
 root.exe -q -b "toyMC_mva_systematics.C(${HISTSET}, \"${SELECTION}\", ${YEAR}, ${SYSTEMATIC})"
 ```